Can Sterile Neutrino Explain Very High Energy Photons from GRB221009A?: Abstract

 \section{Abstract}

 The LHAASO collaboration has reported their observation of very high energy photons ($E^{max}_\gamma \simeq 18$ TeV) from the gamma-ray burst GRB221009A.
 The sterile neutrino that involves both mixing and transition magnetic moment may be a viable explanation for these high energy photon events.
-However, we demonstrate that such a solution is strongly disfavored by the cosmic microwave background (CMB) and Big Bang nucleosynthesis (BBN).
+However, we demonstrate that such a solution is strongly disfavored by the cosmic microwave background (CMB) and Big Bang nucleosynthesis (BBN) in the standard cosmology.